LucasSte/MLX-vs-Pytorch/README.md

 Every Python file in the root folder represents a different benchmark.
 All of them require two arguments: the number of times to run the benchmark and the framework.
-If you'd like to run, for example, the TinyLLama inference benchmark ten times using pytorch, run:
+If you'd like to run, for example, the TinyLLama inference benchmark ten times using PyTorch, run:

 ```
 python3 llm_inference.py --framework pytorch --iter 10